zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 1. Create a `gradle.properties` file in the root of your project if one does not already exist.

-2. In the `gradle.properties` file, set the URL of the specific Artifactory containing the _PJE_ artifact.
+2. In the `gradle.properties` file, set the URL of the specific Artifactory containing the _SpringEnabler_ artifact.
 Provide the corresponding credentials to gain access to the Maven repository.

     If you are using the Giza Artifactory, use the credentials in the following code block: